 The Crop Tool provides an automated way of cropping objects — including digital images.
 When it was first introduced (version 13) applying it to an object essentially deleted all content outside the cropping area you specified.
-Although this meant it was treat tool for cropping individual objects, it prevented you from cropping objects already inserted or embedded into an existing arrangement or montage.
-If you’re using version 15, you’ll discover this behavior has been fixed.
+Although this meant it was a great tool for cropping individual objects, it prevented you from cropping objects already inserted or embedded into an existing arrangement or montage.
+If you’re using version 15 and beyond, you’ll discover this behavior has been fixed.
 Just wanted to get that off my chest.

-Unlike bitmap-editing applications, all digital images in CorelDRAW are essentially bitmap-based objects housed inside invisible containers.
-This means the clipping path contains the image and its shape determines the bitmap’s overall shape.
+Unlike bitmap-editing applications, a digital image in CorelDRAW is essentially a bitmap-based object housed inside an invisible container called a as clipping path.
+This means the clipping path contains the image and its boundaries determine the bitmap’s overall shape.
 Although these containers are inherently invisible, they are an integral characteristic of each bitmap in your document.
 Control the shape of the container and you control the cropping of the bitmap it contains.

 To shape a bitmap container, you’ll need to use the Shape Tool to change the position of the path nodes comprising it.
 Let’s walk through at a typical rectangular-shaped cropping operation by following these brief steps.

 - To begin, you’ll need to have a bitmap at the ready.
 Bitmaps may be converted from vector objects using the Convert to Bitmap command, or brought in from an external source using the Import command (Ctrl+I).
 Once on your page, simply click to select the bitmap itself.